HamzahJavaid/Personal-Website/content/post/seminars/index.md

 I will use this page to collect information about online seminars in Economics and Finance.

-If you know about public seminars that are missing from this list, please [contact me](mailto:matteo.courthoud@econ.uzh.ch)!
+If you know about public seminars that are missing from this list, please either [contact me](mailto:matteo.courthoud@econ.uzh.ch) or [edit the table on Github](https://github.com/matteocourthoud/website/blob/master/content/post/seminars/index.md)!

-Other great resources to find online Economics Seminars are [virtual-econ.info](https://virtual-econ.info/),  [aeaweb.org](https://www.aeaweb.org/resources/online-seminars) and [ideas.repec.org](https://ideas.repec.org/v/).

 ## Monday